 And then the cycle begins all over again with the start of your period.

-If you’re trying to get pregnant — the best way to know when you are most fertile is to check your cervical fluid.
+If you’re trying to get pregnant — one easy way to know when you are most fertile, is to check your cervical fluid.

 There are a few different ways to do this but they basically boil down to two: outside or inside inspection.